-What was particularly fascinating about this experiment was that the soil with the charcoal did not grow plants as well as without.
-Further, the soil surface of the charcoal side sank more than the side with more organic matter!
-Needless to say there are all sorts of possible attributions, from excess salts in the charcoal to the preference nematodes might show for the additional organic matter.
-Don't know.
-I'd like to find out.
+What was particularly fascinating about this experiment was at first I thought that the "charcoal side" (top) did not grow plants as well as without!
+Obviously not what I had expected.
+The surface also sank almost 2" more than the "no charcoal" side with more organic matter, which if anything rose in height over time, similar to what happened in the lowest of our three vegetable beds when we added charcoal there.
+There were all sorts of possible attributions, from excess salts in the charcoal to the preference nematodes might show for the additional organic matter, but it bothered me.

-Yet aside from the analytical and aesthetic purposes for the box, its horticultural purpose has been met very nicely, which was to test how various native plants might do when grown in better soil.
-I also wanted to make more of them for reintroduction elsewhere on the property.
-In fall 2012, I started with the now famed blue dicks (Dichelostemma capitatum) and the lesser fêted skullcap (Scuttelaria tuberosa).
-Both grew to some 5-20 times the size one sees in the wild.
-I planted the bulbs and tubers in late February 2014.
-The blue dicks did not make much larger bulbs for purposes of food as I had hoped, but they did form an enormous root full of fresh water (inset), which does make some sense for a crop plant along a remote dry ridge-top trading route, as it once was here.
+Aside from the analytical and aesthetic purposes for the box, its horticultural purpose has been met very nicely, which is to test how various native plants might do when grown in better soil.
+I also wanted to make more of them for reintroduction elsewhere on the property (which is why I chose plants with bulbs).
+In fall 2012, I planted the blue dick bulbs and the lesser fêted skullcap tubers (Scuttelaria tuberosa).